pehu71/scoundrel/docs/configuration.md

             {
                 /* The path will be resolved against regular expression.
 If no match,
                  * Scoundrel will return status of 500 along with JSON object containing message 'path not matched'
+                 * The pathPattern must begin with a slash
                  * */
                 pathPattern: "/customers/list",
                 /* The method will be matched.
 If no match, Scoundrel will return status of 500